Gusgus127/Pong-Tournament/README.md

 Both agents are evaluated after training in the same environment, and their performance is compared using episode rewards and observed gameplay behavior.

-Part 2: Atari Reinforcement Learning with Stable-Baselines3
+Part 2: Pong World Tournament

 This part of the project focuses on training reinforcement learning agents in Atari environments using Stable-Baselines3.
 The goal is to leverage well-established implementations of reinforcement learning algorithms and compare their behavior with custom implementations from earlier parts of the project.